cap-js/docs/guides/databases-postgres.md

 - Only the Java buildpack `java_buildpack` provided by the Cloud Foundry community allows to consume a PostgreSQL service from a CAP Java application.
 To use this buildpack, configure it in the service module section of your mta.yaml

-- By default, the `java_buildpack` initializes the PostgreSQL datasource with the Java CFEnv library, but it's required to let the CAP Java runtime initialize the PostgreSQL datasource.
-This can be achieved by setting the environment variable `CFENV_SERVICE_<PG_SERVICE_NAME>_ENABLED` to `false` at your CAP Java service module.
+- By default, the `java_buildpack` initializes a PostgreSQL datasource with the Java CFEnv library.
+However, to work properly with CAP, the PostgreSQL datasource must be created by the CAP Java runtime and not be the buildpack.
+You need to disable the datasource initialization by the buildback by setting the environment variable `CFENV_SERVICE_<PG_SERVICE_NAME>_ENABLED` to `false` at your CAP Java service module.
 The placeholder `<PG_SERVICE_NAME>` needs to be replaced with the real service instance name of your PostgreSQL database.

 The following example shows both configuration settings applied to a CAP Java service module in an mta.yaml: